 We have a rise in the amount of children involved in after school clubs by over 40% and all children are able to be attend an after school club at least once or twice a week.

-The purchase of 5 a day fitness has provided all classes with access to a five minute fitness program that can be carried out at anytime throughout the day.
+5 a day fitness has provided all classes with access to a five minute fitness program that can be carried out at anytime throughout the day.
 Children are also able to access this program at home.

-Spending plan for 2017/18
+Spending plan for 2018/19

 - PE training for teachers to improve the quality of teaching

-- Oldham school sports coaching.
+- Oldham school sports coaching

-- Resources to support planning for gymnastics and games.
+- Resources to support PE lessons

-- 5-a-day TV (promoting active life styles).
+- 5-a-day TV (promoting active life styles)

 - Transport fees to allow visits to other schools